·

 The third day is the most “green” one.

-For me, it’s the perfect alternative to crowded Majorelle: same garden feeling, fewer tour buses.
+just a 5-minute walk from Dar el‑Bacha.
+For me, it’s the perfect alternative to crowded Majorelle: same historic palace feeling, but with way fewer tour buses.

 I’ll take my time there, sit somewhere quiet, and read a book about spirituality.
-I’m thinking of bringing “The Celestine Prophecy” – I love this book, and it fits perfectly with the atmosphere of hidden gardens and inner reflection.
+I’m thinking of bringing “The Celestine Prophecy” – it fits perfectly with the atmosphere of hidden paradise gardens and inner reflection.

 After that, I’ll head to Nomad, near Café des Épices.